raphael-susewind/india-religion-politics/upvidhansabha2012/README.md

 name | description
 --- | ---
-id | unique code for each row, in case one ever needs it ac_id_12 | ID code of the assembly segment assigned by the Election Commission booth_id_12 | ID code of the polling booth assigned by the Election Commission (together with ac_id_12, this should suffice for matching with other tables) electors_12 | Number of registered electors turnout_12 | Number of actual voters
+id | unique code for each row, in case one ever needs it ac_id_09 | ID code of the assembly segment assigned by the Election Commission (identical with all other post-delimitation codes, hence the _09) booth_id_12 | ID code of the polling booth assigned by the Election Commission (together with ac_id_12, this should suffice for matching with other tables) electors_12 | Number of registered electors turnout_12 | Number of actual voters